-(1) For the “scallops.”
-Surround the rim of a flat circular plate with orange slices.
-If you have small sea shells, place one in the center of each orange slice.
-Put the “scallops” in the center.
-(2) For the panna cotta.
-Form the “fish” garnish.
-One medium-sized verbena leaf serves as the “fish” body.
-Cut somewhat smaller leaves in half for the “fish” tail.
+Plating.
+Form the fish" tail.
+One medium-sized verbena leaf serves as the "fish" body.
+Cut somewhat smaller leaves in half for the "fish" tail.
 Place the body somewhat off-center of each dessert glass or bowl.
-Place the long side of one half leaf at one end of the body so that the pointed end sticks out at an angle to one side of the body.
+Place the long side of one-half leaf at one end of the body so that the pointed end sticks out at an angle to one side of the body.
 Place the other half of the leaf at the opposite angle to form the other half of the tail.

 The orange liqueur used for the opening cocktail will make a fine finish.
 Limoncello will do the same.

 Cocktail.
 Both suggestions are easy to make, so it’s your choice.

 Appetizers.
 The most impressive is the lobster and grapefruit in drunken mayonnaise.
 It will be the easiest to prepare if you buy the major components: cooked lobster, sectioned grapefruit, spicy mayonnaise.
 Just add cognac or brandy to the mayo.

 Soup or Salad.
 The soup is simple, just mixing a few cold ingredients together.
 The garnish of “shark fin” and goldfish involves only cutting bread.